tomalf2/job-orchestra/README.md

 </center>

-### Implement the pipeline steps
-The action performed by each `Step` is declared inside the subclass method `run()`.
+Any pipeline step must be of type `Step` and declare its action in the method `run()`.
 The method receives as many arguments as the dependencies of the Step.

 Here for example, `ingredients` is the list of the ouputs of the steps  `PourPasta`, `PourTomatoes` and `PickBasil`.
 ```python